$0 Pennsylvania Foster Care Quick-Start Checklist

 Scheduling too late: The most common mistake is treating the Act 114 clearance as something to do after orientation or after the home study interview.
 Schedule it in week one.

-Wrong ORI number: Using an ORI from a general web search rather than from your specific licensing agency.
-Confirm the ORI with your agency before you book.
+Wrong service code: Using a service code from a general web search rather than confirming the current code with your specific licensing agency.
+Confirm the code before you book.

-Forgetting household members: Every adult in the home needs their own clearance.
+Forgetting household members: Every adult who will reside in the home for at least 30 days in a calendar year needs their own clearance.
 If you have an 18-year-old child living at home, they need Act 33, Act 34, and Act 114 as well.

 Misreading the timeline: Seeing "two to six weeks" and assuming you'll be on the faster end.
 Plan for six weeks and treat anything faster as a pleasant surprise.